spywhere/plug.nvim/README.md

 -- to install a plugin with options, use table instead {
   'user/repo',
-  options = {
+  -- set to `true`, to lazily load this plugin lazy = true, options = {
     -- vim-plug options for the plugin go here
     ['do'] = ':Function'